History of economic inequality: Europe

-According to Stephen Rigby, an economist specializing in medieval economic history, the conservative ideology of 12th-, 13th- and 14th-century Europe warranted the level of inequality, in particular by denouncing sharp wage rises as a challenge to the feudal social order.
+According to Stephen Rigby, an economist specializing in medieval economic history, the conservative ideology of 12th-, 13th-, and 14th-century Europe justified the level of inequality, particularly by denouncing sharp wage increases as a challenge to the feudal social order.
 Rigby points out that intellectuals of the time relied heavily on the Bible and Aristotle's theses.
 As such, taking up Aristotelian theories, (Note: « Giles's defence of social hierarchy was thus based on Aristotle's claim that, "from the hour of their births, some men are marked out for subjection, others for rule".
 (Aristotle, Politics, ed. by Everson, I. 5 (p.
 16)) ») the theologian Gilles de Rome asserted in the 13th century that economic inequalities were the natural product of the hierarchy between men, and that transforming the current social order would be an arbitrary, artificial decision, being contrary to natural peacefulness where men earn according to their ranking and their "social merit".
 Knighthood was thus worthy of all their wealth, since they were morally and physically superior to the peasantry, being ready to defend the community by the sword, which would mean a purer soul.
-14th-century philosopher Christine de Pizan underlines that the social order was God's chosen system: one being born a peasant would mean that God had specifically decided to make one peasant, so one must obey the social order and hierarchy in order to follow God's plans.
+14th-century philosopher Christine de Pizan emphasizes that the social order was God's chosen system: being born a peasant meant that God had specifically decided to make one a peasant, so one must obey the social order and hierarchy to follow God's plans.

-Nevertheless Rigby notes that in reality, the unequal social order was constantly challenged by medieval peasants.
-For instance, peasants sometimes worked slower or despoiled their masters as a form of resistance to the hierarchy.
+Nevertheless, Rigby notes that in reality, the unequal social order was constantly challenged by medieval peasants.
+For instance, peasants sometimes worked more slowly or despoiled their masters as a form of resistance to the hierarchy.

 19th century

 Revolutionary era

-After the French Revolution, marketier spirit invaded every aspect of European lives, notably the soil.
+After the French Revolution, market spirit invaded every aspect of European lives, notably the soil.

-In France the Allarde decree of 1791 authorized every individual to develop his or her activity as he or she saw fit.
-As a result, peasants who owned certain plots of land could exclude other peasants for instance with partition, who depended on the solidarity of landowners to let their livestock eat the rest of the harvest.
+In France, the Allarde decree of 1791 granted everyone the freedom to pursue economic activities according to their own judgment.
+As a result, peasants who owned certain plots of land could exclude other peasants, for instance, through partition, who depended on landowners' solidarity to let their livestock graze on the rest of the harvest.
 In this way, solidarity and social ties were broken, and inequalities between individuals increased rapidly.

-Up to the beginning of the Gilded Age and the Industrial Revolution, the United States was a relatively equal country, thanks to a rapidly growing demography which prevented the emergence of rent.
+Up to the beginning of the Gilded Age and the Industrial Revolution, the United States was a relatively equal country, thanks to a rapidly growing demography, which prevented the emergence of rent.